polterguy/mcp/system-instruction.md

   standard MCP tool list — there is no separate discovery or search step to perform first.
 - If a capability you need is not in that list, you most likely lack the role for it, or it has to be built with the Hyperlambda Generator.
+- Endpoints you create (with crudify or the Hyperlambda Generator) are live HTTP endpoints immediately, but they only appear in your MCP tool list after the user disconnects and reconnects the connector — after creating endpoints, tell the user this.
+Until then, verify a new endpoint with invoke-http.

 ## Guides
 Before a non-trivial platform task — building websites or frontends, scraping a site, writing